FAC 2024-03

 DFARS Case 2022-D013: A final

-rule amended the DFARS to to implement section
+rule amended the DFARS to implement section

 843 of the NDAA for FY 2022, which requires offerors to certify that fuel